bzy0001/thesis_code/README.md

 code sources:
 part of the above codes were from or modified based on open sources from online, published by auther of original works.<br>
-the Aegis part and BIN model: https://github.com/vul337/Aegis/blob/main/README.md<br>
+the Aegis and BIN models, and tbt part: https://github.com/vul337/Aegis/blob/main/README.md<br>
 the SDN part: https://github.com/yigitcankaya/Shallow-Deep-Networks<br>
 the APA attack modified based on: https://github.com/AI-secure/Adversarial-Parameter-Attack<br>
 the P3A attack modified based on: https://anonymous.4open.science/r/P3A-A12C/README.md<br>